Headaches

 • stroke

-Headaches that are severe, last for more than a few hours or recur should be taken seriously.
+Headaches that are severe, last for more than a few hours or happen regularly should be taken seriously.
 This is especially true if these symptoms are new.
-For instance, severe headaches lasting for hours are certainly problematic, but potentially less concerning if you have a history of migraines and your symptoms are identical to your previous episodes.
+For instance, severe headaches that last for hours are certainly problematic, but potentially less concerning if you have a history of migraines and your symptoms are identical to your previous headaches.

 That said, certain headache “red flags” should be addressed urgently when they occur.
 A severe headache that comes on very suddenly or reaches its maximum intensity within minutes could be a sign of a very serious problem.
-See “Stroke and aneurysm”.
-In these cases, people should get medical attention right away.
+In these cases, get medical attention right away.

-If you have recurrent or severe headaches, talk to your doctor.
-He or she may refer you to a neurologist or HIV specialist for a comprehensive diagnosis.
-It is best not to treat such headaches with pain medications until the problem has been diagnosed and the treatment prescribed.
-If you cover up a headache with pain medications, it can make the diagnosis of something serious more difficult.
+If you have recurrent or severe headaches, talk to your healthcare provider.
+They may refer you to a neurologist or HIV specialist for a comprehensive diagnosis.
+It is best not to treat such headaches with pain medications until the problem has been diagnosed and treatment has been prescribed.
+Pain medication can help make the headache hurt less, but it can also make it more difficult to detect if something more serious is happening.

-Be sure to describe to your doctor how often your headaches occur, how severe they are, whether there is any pattern to their occurrence (for example, time of day, after eating certain foods or doing certain activities), and whether you experience any other symptoms, such as neurological symptoms (for example, physical weakness) or fever.
+Be sure to describe to your healthcare provider how often your headaches occur, how severe they are, whether there is any pattern to their occurrence (for example, time of day, after eating certain foods or doing certain activities).
+Also describe whether you experience any other symptoms, such as fever or neurological symptoms (for example, physical weakness).

 Don’t forget the possibility that your headache may be related to something other than HIV.
-Healthcare practitioners sometimes use diagnostic procedures that focus too much on opportunistic infections and HIV-related conditions, forgetting that people with HIV are also susceptible to other conditions.
+Healthcare providers sometimes use diagnostic procedures that focus too much on opportunistic infections and HIV- related conditions, forgetting that people living with HIV are also susceptible to other conditions.

 Antiretroviral therapy

 Headaches can sometimes be a side effect of antiretroviral therapy.
-In some cases, headaches will only occur during the beginning of drug therapy and will gradually disappear over the next few weeks.
-In other cases, they may remain long-term, and the only solution may be to switch drugs.
+In some cases, headaches will only occur when you start or change treatment, gradually disappearing over a few weeks.
+In other cases, they may remain long-term.
+One possibility to discuss with your healthcare provider is switching drugs.
 Medications should be particularly suspected as a cause of headaches when a new drug treatment has recently been started.
-Note, however, that such reactions can occur even after months of using a particular drug.
+Note, however, that headaches can begin even after months of using a particular drug.

 Infections and other conditions